AMNS/Nightingale/README.md

 Debugging
 ---------
-It's not currently possible to attach a debugger on an Intel machine (due to Rosetta translation requirements).
+It's probably not possible to attach a debugger on an Intel machine (due to Rosetta translation requirements).
 It should be possible to debug on a PPC machine.

+Xcode 2.x and 3.x put debug build products in a directory like:

+~/NightingaleDev/build/Debug

-XCode puts debug build products in a directory like:
+XCode 4.x and above puts debug build products in a directory like:

 `~/Library/Developer/Xcode/DerivedData/Nightingale-dghtzivoyrfkjudiupfaqdqicrev/Build/Products/Debug/`

-This can be found using:
+(The latter can be found (in a terminal window, of course) using:

 `find ~/* -name Nightingale.app`

+...or -- probably much faster! -- by command-clicking on "Nightingale" at the bottom in the folder view (leftmost icon(?)) of the project, then using the path to that directory in a "cd" command.)

-And run like:
+It can be run like:

 `open -a ~/Library/.../Build/Products/Debug/Nightingale.app`